 Don't forget that your video being corrupt is also a possibility for blurry Twitter videos.
 You should use a dedicated video repair tool such as the Wondershare Repairit Video Repair software to fix your video file optimally in such a situation.

 Wondershare Repairit Video Repair tool is one of the best video repair tools.
 Better still, it doesn't implement a difficult-to-understand interface at all.
 Please follow these simple steps to fix your corrupt videos:

-Step 1: Download and launch Wondershare Repairit video repair tool.
+Step 1: Download and launch the Wondershare Repairit video repair tool.

 Step 2: Drag the video from the location and add it/them on the interface.